flectra-hq/documentation-user/content/administration/install.rst

 SaaS
 ----

-Trivial to start with, fully managed and migrated by Flectra S.A., Flectra's SaaS_ provides private instances and starts out free.
+Trivial to start with, fully managed and migrated by FlectraHQ, Inc.., Flectra's SaaS_ provides private instances and starts out free.
 It can be used to discover and test Flectra and do non-code customizations (i.e. incompatible with custom modules or the Flectra Apps Store) without having to install it locally.